 Read carefully the list below and take a look at the chart.

-The increase of progesterone hormonal level during early stages of pregnancy also relaxes the smooth muscle tissue in your body, which also includes your gastrointestinal tract.
+The increase of progesterone hormonal level during the early stages of pregnancy also relaxes the smooth muscle tissue in your body, which also includes your gastrointestinal tract.
 The relaxation of these smooth muscles slows down the body’s digestive process.
 This well leads to burping, bloating, flatulence and it creates an uncomfortable feeling in your abdomen.

 3. Fatigue and Exhaustion

 During the first trimester, pregnant women will usually experience exhaustion and increased fatigue.
-The high level of progesterone in your body will make you sleepy, exhausted and dead tired throughout the day.
+The high level of progesterone in your body will make you sleepy, exhausted, and dead tired throughout the day.
 Also, your heart needs to work harder than usual because your body is producing extra blood to carry nutrients and oxygen to the developing fetus.

 That’s why if you feel tired or exhausted, take little naps and rest.
 Your body is doing double and even triple work to maintain the developing zygote’s health and yours.
-Avoid the stimulants like coffee because it won’t make you sleep.
+Avoid the stimulants like coffee because they won’t make you sleep.
 Drink milk because it will help you sleep quickly.
-Get a lot of rest if you can; eat a balanced diet, avoid heavy dosage of medications for safety purposes and don’t forget to exercise because oversleeping is not good too.
+Get a lot of rest if you can; eat a balanced diet, avoid heavy dosage of medications for safety purposes, and don’t forget to exercise because oversleeping is not good too.